nih-cfde/use-case-library-build/library/USERSTORY-54.md

 output: a list of loci that have genome-wide significance
 task: association testing
 tags:
-- association testing
+- computational notebook
-- CAD
+- genome-wide significance
-- coronary artery disease
 ---